FabrizioRizzi/Password/README.md

+#Password generator

-A simple script that can be used to generate password
+A simple script that can be used to generate passwords

+Vanilla Javascript + HTML + CSS